Order today and we will ship before

 In general, the Tsukaito is of the same color as the Sageo to keep the fitting harmonious, but this is not mandatory and you can select two different colors if you like.

-In order secure the Menuki correctly, the cord goes over the Menuki on each side (which may significantly hide the Menuki on the smaller ones).
+In order to secure the Menuki correctly, the cord goes over the Menuki on each side (which may significantly hide the Menuki on the smaller ones).
+Please note that we do not recommend this wrap for intensive practice as it is less durable than the standard Hinerimaki wrap.

 On live blades (Shinken) mount, the Same is a "maki same", wrapper around the Tsuka wood.
 However, for cost reasons, Iaito Tsuka are made with two rectangular pieces of same embedded in the Tsuka.
 This is called Tanzaku-same.

-Tanzaku-same exists in two different quality.
-The standard one, which is a piece of lower grade skin, and the high quality one, which is a piece of higher grade skin that contains an "Oyatsubu" (Navel Knot).
-Since there's only one navel knot (which is actually located on the spine of the stingray) per stingray skin, this is the most prised and expensive part of the skin.
+Tanzaku-same exists in two different qualities.
+The standard one, which is a piece of lower grade skin, and the high-quality one, which is a piece of higher grade skin that contains an "Oyatsubu" (Navel Knot).
+Since there's only one navel knot (which is actually located on the spine of the stingray) per stingray skin, this is the most prized and expensive part of the skin.

 The Hara-awasegise, or Makisame, is a large piece of stingray skin wrapper around the Tsuka.
 It makes the Tsuka slightly bigger, but more importantly, very strongly reinforce the Tsuka structure and offers a much better grip to the Tsukaito for maximum durability.
 The Makisame option is made the exact same way Shinken same are made.